kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 ^^^^^^^^

 Functions are interesting in the model-checking context of Kind 2 mainly as a mean to make an abstraction more precise.
-A realistic use-caseimported is when one wants to abstract non-linear expressions.
+A realistic use-case is when one wants to abstract non-linear expressions.
 While the simple expression ``x*y`` seems harmless, at SMT-level it means bringing in the theory of non-linear arithmetic.